David Ruffin: Relationships, children and domestic abuse

 Ruffin was married twice.
-His first marriage was to Sandra Barnes in 1961, with whom he had three daughters, Cheryl, Nedra and Kimberly.
-He had a son with his long-term girlfriend, Genna Sapia, whom he met in 1964.
-She named their son David E. Sapia, but Ruffin later changed his name to David Eli Ruffin, Jr. The three lived together for years.
+His first marriage was to Sandra Barnes in 1961, with whom he had three daughters: Cheryl, Nedra, and Kimberly.
+Ruffin had a son with his long-term girlfriend, Genna Sapia, whom he met in 1964.
+She named their son David E. Sapia, but Ruffin later changed his name to David Eli Ruffin Jr. The three lived together for years.
 In 1976, Ruffin married Joy Hamilton.
 After his death, Sapia would add "Ruffin" to her last name in tribute to their relationship, and for continuity with her son.
 In 2003, Sapia-Ruffin published A Memoir: David Ruffin--My Temptation, which details Ruffin's infidelity and abusive behavior.

-In 1966, Ruffin began dating Tammi Terrell after she joined the Motortown Revue; opening for the Temptations.
+In 1966, Ruffin began dating Tammi Terrell after she joined the Motortown Revue opening for the Temptations.
 They had a tumultuous relationship.
-Ruffin surprised her with a marriage proposal, but after she announced their engagement onstage she learned he was already married.
+Ruffin surprised her with a marriage proposal, but after Terrell announced their engagement onstage, she learned he was already married.
 Ruffin became increasingly violent towards Terrell as his drug abuse worsened.
 Terrell ended their relationship after Ruffin hit her in the head with his motorcycle helmet in 1967.
 Though she had migraines since childhood, Terrell told Ebony magazine in 1969 that she believed her emotional state during this relationship was a contributing factor to her headaches.
 Terrell died from a brain tumor in 1970.

 At the time of his death, Ruffin had been living in Philadelphia since 1989 with his girlfriend Diane Showers, who met him as a 14-year-old fan.